vikingair/spy4js/README.md

 The equality check is a deep equality check, which (by default) does consider own "equals" implementations.

+By supplying `Spy.IGNORE` anywhere inside the expected call arguments, you can avoid that the comparison is further executed.
+See [Spy.IGNORE](#IGNORE) for further information and examples.

 The deep equality check does also recursively iterate to the first difference found and is able to return a string which contains valuable information about the first found difference.